tedunderwood/horizon/chapter4/readme.md

 "Metamorphoses of gender."

 This chapter uses a lot of voluminous data that couldn't fit in the repository.
-For the early figures based on predictive models, you will usually need to unpack [**data_for_chapter4a.zip**](https://www.dropbox.com/s/tut72d5ghx8tmz9/data_for_chapter4a.zip?dl=0), which should produce a folder named **sourcefiles** (100MB zipped, 300MB unzipped).
-For the later figures based on more direct counting, unpack [**data_for_chapter4b.zip**](https://www.dropbox.com/s/amz2pds7v4b0oq3/data_for_chapter4b.zip?dl=0), which should produce a folder called **data** (1.4 GB zipped, 4 unzipped).
-All of this is derived data; if you want to actually work from original texts, you would need to use my metadata to request files from HathiTrust, and analyze them using [BookNLP.](https://github.com/dbamman/book-nlp)
+For the early figures based on predictive models, you will usually need to unpack [**data_for_chapter4a.zip**](http://hdl.handle.net/2142/99557), which should produce a folder named **sourcefiles** (100MB zipped, 300MB unzipped).
+For the later figures based on more direct counting, you will need zip files labeled [4b, 4c, and 4d,](http://hdl.handle.net/2142/99557) whose contents should all be aggregated in a single folder called **data** (1.4 GB zipped, 4 unzipped).

+All of these files contain derived wordcounts; if you want to actually work from original texts, you would need to use my metadata to request files from HathiTrust, and analyze them using [BookNLP.](https://github.com/dbamman/book-nlp)

 error
 -----